doecode/server/src/main/java/gov/osti/services/Metadata.md

 `GET /doecodeapi/services/metadata/reservedoi`

 Obtain a new reserved DOI value, created to be a unique value to be used for record minting.
-This value is only a reservation, not used to mint information until submitted or published with metadata successfully.
+This value is only a reservation, not used to mint information until submitted or announced with metadata successfully.

 > Request:
 > ```html